 - Building and enhancing the infrastructure for reuse, recycling and composting.

 What is the SLRD doing to move towards Zero Waste?
-Check out our Zero Waste Blog for the latest updates, as well as:
+Follow us on on our Zero in on Waste SLRD Facebook page, as well as: